TimAtoyo/STOZ/README.md

 ## App Display Pages
-Below are images of different sections and features of the webpage in the webpage display after testing different validations and results.
+Below are the images of different sections and features of the webpage.

 ### HTML Browser Default Page
 ![Screenshot of Webpage](./assets/images/Website-screenshot.png)